 In the Chick Tract "The Last Generation", Bobby turns in his grandfather for being a Christian in order to get a reward.
 One of the Christians, Paul reveals the location of the cabin where Connie and Charles are hiding, afraid of being caught and tortured.

-Candace from Phineas And Ferb seems to vary between Snobby Sara, Obnoxious Oscar, Concerned Claire or Petty Peter, depending entirely on the writer.
+Candace from Phineas and Ferb seems to vary between Snobby Sara, Obnoxious Oliva, Concerned Claire or Petty Patty, depending entirely on the writer.

 Randall,Randall,RANDALL from Recess is The Obnoxious Oscar and HOW!!??